unytics/bigfunctions/README.md

 ## 💡 Why BigFunctions?

-BigQuery, with native and remote routines, is really powerful. **BigFunctions take the most of that by offering ready-to-use functions holding useful features for data-teams**.
+BigQuery, with native and remote routines, is really powerful. **BigFunctions take the most of that by offering ready-to-use functions with useful features for data-teams**.

 We believe no-one should be reinventing the wheel and open-source is the best way to fight against that.
 Hey Data-People!
 Let's share our work, help each other and inspire from each other. 👉 Play and contribute to BigFunctions!